 Now, prepare the beetroot.
 Season the beetroot with rapeseed oil and salt, then wrap each in an individual tin foil parcel with a sprig of thyme.

-Place in the oven at 160 degrees for 45 minutes, until just soft.
+Place in the oven at 160°C for 45 minutes, until just soft.
 Try to use similar sized beetroot to keep cooking times consistent.
 If you have a few that are bigger, give them a little extra time in the oven.
 When the beetroot is ready, unwrap the parcels then peel and slice into random shapes.

 Check on the celeriac and partridge.
-When time’s up, bring out the partridge to rest while you crack open the salt crust and slice up the celeriac.
+When the time’s up, bring out the partridge to rest while you crack open the salt crust and slice up the celeriac.

-Once everything’s ready, place the partridge in the centre of a plate or board and arrange the beetroot and celeriac around the sides.
+Once everything’s ready, place the partridge in the centre of a plate or board, and arrange the beetroot and celeriac around the sides.
 Garnish with fresh rosemary and thyme, and serve as a table centrepiece.